jonmikeli/azureiotdevicesimulator5-pnp/README.md

  - Direct Methods
  - Messages

-## Upcoming features
-- IoT Plug and Play, as soon as the C# SDK will be released
-- "fileupload" feature implementation

 ## More information

 - Details about **HOW the solution WORKS** are provided in the [help](sources/IoT.Simulator/IoT.Simulator/docs/Help.md) section.